Prayer at The Park

 Prayer is one of the pillars of The Park.

-Under the leadership of Rev. Archie Brown, the Prayer Ministry flourishes.
+Under the leadership of Rev. Archie Browne, the Prayer Ministry flourishes.

 We have Prayer Classes and Conferences.